Student Learning Assessment

 Assessment at Illinois Tech

-This section contains more information about how faculty conduct assessment at Illinois Tech, including best practices and templates for Program Assessment Plans and Annual Program Assessment Reports.
+This section contains details for faculty conducting assessment at Illinois Tech, including best practices and templates for Program Assessment Plans and Annual Program Assessment Reports.
+Please note that you must be signed into Illinois Tech to view the linked documents.

-Program Assessment typically runs on an annual cycle per its Program Assessment Plan.
-Annual program summary reports are due the fall term following the academic year assessed.
-For example, reports and recommendations on learning objectives reviewed against Fall 2023-Spring 2024 student work are due Fall 2024, in October
+Program Assessment runs on an annual cycle according to each program's Program Assessment Plan.
+Annual program summary reports are due to the Program Assessment Committee the fall term following the academic year assessed.
+For example, reports and recommendations on learning objectives reviewed against Fall 2023-Spring 2024 student work are due Fall 2024, on October 15.

-Core Curriculum Assessment is a 3-year cycle evaluating core curriculum competencies and objectives against student course work.
+Core Curriculum Assessment runs a 3-year cycle evaluating core curriculum competencies and objectives against student course work.

 Assessment uses some unique terminology.
 The Glossary of Assessment Terms is a list of common terms and variations used at Illinois Tech.